Akarsh3053/Ecom_store/README.md

 # E-commerce Store
-A simple E-commerse store app with a robust Django backend and a responsive frontend built using NextJs
+A simple E-commerce store app with a robust Django backend and a responsive frontend built using NextJs

 ## Backend
-It uses Django and SQL for implementing backend API endpoints, models and user authentication.
+It uses Django and SQL for implementing backend API endpoints, models, and user authentication.

 ### Models
 - User